Kartones/leankit-notifier/README.md

 ## Purpose

-We use at work [Leankit](https://leankit.com/), and it has some small missing features (like notifications when a task is overdue, or some rules to enforce certain practices), so I decided to toy with their REST API in order to build a small script that can be run daily or connected to Slack to notify of cards (tasks) in the non-correct state.
+At TheMotion we used [Leankit](https://leankit.com/) to manage our tasks and projects, and it has some small missing features (like notifications when a task is overdue, or some rules to enforce certain practices), so I decided to toy with their REST API in order to build a small script that can be run daily or connected to Slack to notify of cards (tasks) in the non-correct state.

 Definition of correct state:
 - Card is assigned to at least one person